SREwithKyle/troubleshoot-k8s/be_comfortable_with_failures_in_k8s/004_crash_loop_back_off_memory_limit/finish.md

 ## Congratulations! 🎉

-You've successfully troubleshooted and fixed the pod issue.
+You've successfully troubleshooted and fixed the deployment issue.

-Next steps:
-- Try troubleshooting other issues like `CrashLoopBackOff`.
-- Explore Kubernetes logs and events for deeper insights.